Healthy Breakfast Ideas

 *fruit salad with chia seed & avocado on top

 *CADA (a gorgeous recipe, originally from Fleur Whelligan at Like Chocolate for Women).
-I like CADA with coconut, apple, dates, almonds, chia and cinnamon.
-Make it nut-free by using sunflower kernels or pumpkin seeds.

 *Fruit Omlette.
 1 banana and 2 eggs whisked to make omelette.
 Serve topped with kefir yoghurt and raspberries